 - Burns.
 When the crash is serious enough, the vehicles involved in the collision could explode and catch on fire.
 A victim could suffer serious burns that could result in permanent disfigurement and scarring, infections, and psychological trauma.

-If you or a loved one was hurt in a drunk driving crash, the experienced legal team at the Hart Law Firm is here to help you obtain the compensation you deserve.
+If you or a loved one was hurt in a drunk driving accident, the experienced legal team at the Hart Law Firm is here to help you obtain the compensation you deserve.
 Contact us online or call us directly at 817.380.4888 to schedule your free consultation.